ryan-mcclue/ryan-mcclue/src/knowledge.md

 some animations, and going back to sleep when it get's disconnected

 Various companies advantages:
-- ST lower than 600MHz
+- ST lower than 600MHz good documentation and I/O
 - NXP high performance MCUs over 600MHz
 - Texas Instruments speciality for analog peripherals
 - Renesas and Infineon for automotive industry

+Using third party libraries like ESP-IDF may have insidious bugs like setting wake up pin enables an internal pull-up resistor behind-the-scenes, causing unstable wake times

 the jump from hobby to product is efficiency, security, reliabilty (e.g. fails without wifi) and repeatability (e.g. doesn't work on rerun)